zextras/tech-doc/source/carbonio-ce/adminpanel/introduction.rst

    .. grid-item::
       :columns: 6

+      The upper part contains information about the logged in administrator, the version of |product| and, on the top.right corner. the date and time of the last login.

-      In the upper part, clicking on either of the boxes will open the
+      Moreover, clicking on either of the boxes will open the
-      |adminui| page for the Accounts and Distribution lists,
+      |adminui| page for the Accounts and distribution list,
       respectively.

 .. grid:: 1 1 2 2
    :gutter: 3